Kurounin/Pagination/README.md

 * `getPage()`: returns the documents for the current page

-# Paginator template:
+# Paginator template

-A template is also provided to navigate trough available pages:
+A template is also provided to navigate through available pages:

 ```html
 {{> defaultBootstrapPagination pagination=templatePagination limit=10 containerClass="text-center"}}